-The policy was approved at the Annual General Meeting in June 2021, the policy is reviewed tri-annually.
+The policy was approved at the Annual General Meeting in June 2021, and will be voted on again at the AGM in 2024.

 The vote on the remuneration policy is binding in nature.
 The Company may not then make a remuneration payment or payment for loss of office to a person who is, is to be, or has been a Director of the Company unless that payment is consistent with the approved remuneration policy, or has otherwise been approved by a resolution of members.